replicate/cog/docs/yaml.md

   python_version: "3.8.1"
 ```

+Cog supports all active branches of Python: 3.7, 3.8, 3.9, 3.10.

+Note that these are the versions supported **in the Docker container**, not your host machine.
+You can run any version(s) of Python you wish on your host machine.

 ### `run`

 A list of setup commands to run in the environment after your system packages and Python packages have been installed.
 If you're familiar with Docker, it's like a `RUN` instruction in your `Dockerfile`.